10 Things To Prepare Before Entering Vietnam

 Choose the airline you prefer.
 You can check out airline firms, including Vietnam Airlines or Vietjetair.

-For me, I often choose cheap flights from Vietjetair for short flights and Vietnam Airlines for long international flights.
+I often choose cheap flights from Vietjetair for short flights and Vietnam Airlines for long international flights.

 3. Book a room